How We Helped a Tech Provider Make a Splash at a Premier Industry Event

 With the microsite in place, The Road to HR Tech steamrolled its way toward the event.
 Symphony posted content covering recruitment marketing, candidate management, and employee engagement topics.
 It created a unique hashtag, #TheRoadtoHRTech, that invited more conversation.
 And the microsite drew subscribers: approximately 300, which Vionas-Singer says, “is pretty darn awesome for this little micro campaign.”

 When HR Tech finally arrived, Symphony challenged subscribers to find Von Bank at the event and tell her one thing they would change about talent acquisition.
 Twenty-nine attendees took up the challenge and gave enlightening answers that will be the focus of a future trend report.

 Perhaps most importantly, The Road to HR Tech built thought leadership and created new opportunities for subscribers to learn more about Symphony Talent and its burgeoning place in the world of talent acquisition.
-And that road isn’t ending in 2017: Symphony plans to continue and expand The Road to HR Tech in 2018.
+And that road didn't end that year: Symphony plans to continue and expand The Road to HR Tech in in years to come.